 - 1 tbsp fish sauce

 - 1 tsp paprika

-- 2 large potatoes peeled and cubed
+- 2 large potatoes, peeled and cubed

-- 1 carrot peeled and diced
+- 1 red bell pepper, deseeded and diced

 - 1 cup frozen green peas

 - 1 cup canned chickpeas (garbanzo beans) rinsed and drained

 - Salt and freshly ground black pepper to taste

 - In a big glass bowl, mix together the soy sauce and lemon juice.
 Add the pork and let marinate for half an hour.